 Although the term traffic congestion is subjective in that it means different levels of delay to different people, it can be said that any road segment approaching a V/C of 1.0, which is indicated on the maps with an orange color, experiences some delays.
-A V/C greater than 1.0, which is indicated on the maps by the purple color, means frequent delays for motorists, and a V/C greater than 1.1, which is indicated by the red color on the maps, translates into unacceptable travel delays.
+A V/C greater than 1.0, which is indicated on the maps by the purple color, means frequent delays for the motorist, and a V/C greater than 1.1, which is indicated by the red color on the maps, translates into unacceptable travel delays.

 The Triangle Regional Model (the travel demand model for the Triangle Region) uses travel behavior data for the Triangle Region, future transportation system networks, and future population and employment data, to forecast the volume and capacity values needed to produce these maps.
 The forecasts are for the year 2035.
+Each Congestion Map represents one of the transportation options.